cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/creating-tables/table-and-column-guids.md

 2. Click on the pencil icon to edit the GUID.

 {% hint style="warning" %}
-GUIDs must adhere to Cinchy's supported format.
+GUIDs must adhere to supported formats for Cinchy.

 * 32 hexadecimal (base-16) digits.
 * Displayed in five groups, separated by hyphens.